Early Childhood Care and Education Scheme

 Exemptions from age limit

 If your child is over the eligibility age requirement due to special needs they may be able to get an exemption from the upper age limit for the ECCE Scheme.
-You should write to the Department of Children and Youth Affairs seeking an exemption from the age limit (see ‘How to apply’ below).

 The pattern of hours of free pre-school education depends on the type of service that your child attends and the weekly pattern that the service operates.
-The various types of service are described in our document on childcare options.

 Childcare services taking part in the ECCE scheme must provide an appropriate pre-school educational programme which adheres to the principles of Síolta, the national framework for early years care and education.
 Síolta co-ordinators and staff of the local City/County Childcare Committee (CCC) will support participating services with assistive visits and advice.